Registrars training with the ADF

 We advocate for minimal disruptions to an ADF registrar’s time in general practice.
 However, there may be occasions when the registrar must attend training related to their ADF duties.
 Therefore, we allow registrars to undertake up to four weeks of accredited military training courses within their 12 months in civilian general practice.

 ADF registrar placements beyond the 12-month ADF release year (usually GPT1 and GPT2) are usually part time.
 ADF registrars in this consolidation phase of training will often have ADF obligations but may be released for civilian GP training to maintain their skills or prepare for exams.
 Deployment, exercises or training courses may interrupt training in the civilian environment.
-Communication to practices of pending interruptions are to be made by the registrar as soon as possible.
+Communication to training sites of pending interruptions is to be made by the registrar as soon as possible.
+The ADF training coordinator for your region will work with you and the registrar should this occur.